This Rocket Italian review looks at one of the most popular online audio courses for learning Italian.

 Rocket Italian and the Google Web Speech API

-Since the 2016-2017 editions of Rocket Languages were rolled out, they finally introduced voice recognition based on Google’s Web Speech API.
+Since the 2016-2017 editions of Rocket Languages were rolled out, they finally introduced voice recognition based on Google’s Web Speech API (you can test it here).

 Previously, they were using very outdated technology for the speaking/voice recognition component of their courses which put competitors like Rosetta Stone light years ahead.